Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Introduction

-For this reason, this paper reviews the Operations Research literature on non-emergency patient transport planning in hospitals.
-Here, non-emergency indicates a focus on planned transports such as transfers between wards or scheduled trips to the operating theater or to diagnostic departments.
+In addition to the aspects mentioned above and the diverse, complex requirements and conflicting objectives, intra-hospital patient transport planning is often complicated by uncertainty - even when non-emergency transports are considered.
+For instance, additional transport requests may arise during the day due to newly-admitted patients or additional examinations or treatments that are requested for patients that have already been admitted before.
+Moreover, transports might be postponed due to delays in other patient-related tasks, and the time required to perform a transport may change due to unforeseen factors such as a blocked elevator.
+This makes the practical problem a dynamic problem that involves various sources of uncertainty.

+All of these factors make non-emergency, intra-hospital patient transport planning an important and challenging task, for which a variety of Operations Research and Management Science (OR/MS) approaches have been developed.
+This paper provides the first literature review of these approaches.
 Moreover, we identify and highlight differences in the aspects of patient transport modeled in the relevant literature as well as existing research gaps.
-To align this analysis with requirements from hospital practice and derive a practically relevant research agenda, we conducted semi-structured interviews with practitioners from several European hospitals and compare the resulting insights with the current state of the literature.
+To align this analysis with requirements from hospital practice and derive a practically relevant research agenda, we conducted semi-structured interviews with practitioners from five hospitals in Germany and the Netherlands and compare the resulting insights with the current state of the literature.